Voices at Risk: Canada’s Guidelines on Supporting Human Rights Defenders

-In cases where human rights defenders are at acute risk, it is often fruitful to engage local authorities discreetly through such established networks and mechanisms.
+In cases where HRDs are at acute risk, it is often fruitful to engage local authorities discreetly through such established networks and mechanisms.
 In many cases, informal outreach can help to resolve emerging crises in their early stages.
 Approaches can be made at senior levels as necessary, for example as part of meetings between ministers and the Head of Mission.
 Similarly, formal diplomatic mechanisms can be engaged when informal mechanisms have been exhausted or are inappropriate.
-Formal mechanisms can include, for example, démarches or notes verbales, and can be coordinated with other diplomatic missions.
-In very serious cases, firmer diplomatic measures may be required.
+Formal approaches can include, for example, diplomatic notes or démarches, and can be coordinated with other diplomatic missions.
+In some cases, firmer diplomatic measures may be required.
 These could include, for example, Headquarters calling in a foreign diplomat to discuss the case or, rarely and exceptionally, recalling a Canadian diplomat to mark strong disapproval of the actions of the host government.

-Beyond the close cooperation between missions in a region on cross-cutting themes and issues, Canadian missions should continue to work within regional institutions to promote and protect human rights and to support human rights defenders.
+Beyond the close cooperation between missions in a region on cross-cutting themes and issues, Canadian missions should continue to work within regional institutions to promote and protect human rights and to support HRDs.

-3.8.
-Attending trials and hearings and visiting detained human rights defenders
+3.9 Attending trials and hearings, and visiting detained human rights defenders

-Attendance by Canadian officials at trials or hearings involving human rights defenders—a clear and visible expression of Canada’s concern—can be helpful by allowing for detailed tracking of legal proceedings, observing whether due process is respected, and ensuring up-to-date information on cases of particular interest, taking into account the impacts of gender discrimination within the justice system.
-Canada’s involvement often presents networking opportunities with human rights organizations, other diplomats, and local authorities.
-Where several diplomatic missions are following a case, or where a trial is held in a remote or difficult-to-access area, it can be helpful to establish a roster to share trial-attendance duties and information on trial-related developments.
+Attendance by Canadian officials at trials or hearings involving HRDs—a clear and visible expression of Canada’s concern—can be helpful by allowing for detailed tracking of legal proceedings, observing whether due process is respected, and ensuring up-to-date information on cases of particular interest, taking into account the impacts of gender discrimination within the justice system.
+Canada’s involvement often presents networking opportunities with human rights organizations, other diplomats and local authorities.
+When several diplomatic missions follow a case, or when a trial is held in a remote or difficult-to-access area, it can be helpful to establish a roster to share trial-attendance duties and information on trial-related developments.

-Seeking to visit human rights defenders detained by local authorities in custody or under house arrest as a result of their human rights advocacy work can, in some instances, be a helpful means of showing support.
-This is an instance where the well-being of the individual, and the potential impact on the mission, must be weighed with particular care, and where the mission should consult Headquarters before action is taken.
+Seeking to visit HRDs detained by local authorities in custody or under house arrest as a result of their human rights advocacy work can, in some instances, be a helpful means of showing support.
+This is an instance when the well-being of the individual, and the potential impact on the mission, must be weighed with particular care, and when the mission should consult Headquarters before taking action.

-Local authorities do not always allow foreign diplomats to attend trials; restrictions on visiting human rights defenders in detention are very common.
+Local authorities do not always allow foreign diplomats to attend trials and restrictions on visiting HRDs in detention are very common.
 In such cases, requesting permission to attend can nevertheless demonstrate to local authorities that there is continued international interest in the case.

-While diplomatic engagement is in most cases the primary approach for Canada, public interventions can be an effective tool to support human rights defenders who are at risk or have been detained.
+While diplomatic engagement is in most cases the primary approach for Canada, public interventions can be an effective tool to support HRDs who are at risk or have been detained.
 They can bolster efforts by local and international actors to pressure a government to take positive steps.
-Public interventions can include open letters, op-eds, news releases, news conferences, and social media postings published by mission or Headquarters accounts.
+Public interventions can include open letters, op-eds, news releases, news conferences and social media postings published by mission or Headquarters accounts.
 Although they may be made unilaterally by Canada, interventions typically have greater impact when made in coordination with other concerned countries.
 Interventions should reach local authorities, media, and key actors of influence, as well as those who appear to be directly and indirectly responsible for the attacks on HRDs.

 Public interventions are most effective when the government in question is called upon to meet its own international human rights obligations.
-Most states have chosen to ratify the Core International Human Rights Instruments.
-In so doing, these states have taken on certain obligations, including agreeing to submit to regular reviews by committees (“treaty bodies”) set up under these agreements.
-These UN human rights treaty bodies make observations and recommendations to improve the implementation of the human rights obligations.
-Canadian interventions can also make reference to Articles of the Universal Declaration of Human Rights, a foundational document to which all UN members subscribe.
-It can also be useful to make specific reference to actions on human rights that are recommended to states through the Universal Periodic Review.
+Interventions can refer to the Core International Human Rights Instruments ratified by the State, and to observations and recommendations issued by the committees (treaty bodies) set up under these instruments to monitor the implementation by the state of its human rights obligations (see Section 2.4).
+Canadian interventions can also make reference to Articles of the Universal Declaration of Human Rights and the UN Declaration on Human Rights Defenders (see Section 2.4), or to actions on human rights that are recommended to states through the Universal Periodic Review (see Section 3.1).